joelvaneenwyk/huginn-wiki/Deploying-on-aws-or-virtualbox-using-vagrant-and-chef-solo.md

     vagrant ssh vb

-After ssh-ing into ec2, you can start(its already running), stop or restart huginn by
+After ssh-ing into ec2, you can start (its already running), stop, or restart Huginn with these commands:

     sudo start huginn
     sudo stop huginn
     sudo restart huginn

-To terminate ec2 instance:
+To terminate your EC2 instance:

     vagrant destroy ec2

-Similarly, to destroy VirtualBox VM
+Similarly, to destroy your VirtualBox virtual machine:

     vagrant destroy vb